snorkman88/Waveshare_Open337/README.md

 # About the board

 In the box there is nothing else besides the two boards and 2 usb cables.

+**IMPORTANT: there isn't an embedded JTAG debgger in this kit, you will have to buy one separately.**.

 ## The Core B1 board
 The core board hosts the microcontroller and the peripherals connected to the row of pin headers as well as 2 USB ports and a set of jumpers to configure the aforementioned "Boot Source Bits".